-The Company uses "operating income (loss) available (attributable) to RenaissanceRe common shareholders" as a measure to evaluate the underlying fundamentals of its operations and believes it to be a useful measure of its corporate performance.
-"Operating income (loss) available (attributable) to RenaissanceRe common shareholders" as used herein differs from "net income (loss) available (attributable) to RenaissanceRe common shareholders" as used herein differs from "net income (loss) available (attributable) to RenaissanceRe common shareholders" as used herein differs from "net income (loss) available (attributable) to RenaissanceRe common shareholders" as used herein differs from "net other-dhan-temporary impairments, net unrealized gains and losses on credit derivatives issued by entities included in investments in other ventures, under equity method and the cumulative effect of a change in accounting principle - goodwill.
-In the presentation on credit derivatives and other credit-related products issued by channelRe Holdings Ltd. ("ChannelRe"), a financial guarantee reinsurer whose investment is accounted for by the Company under the equity method of accounting The Company believes that the prevailing convention among financial guarantee insurers, reinsurers and other market participants; such as ChannelRe, is to exclude from "operating income (loss) available (attributable) to RenaissanceRe common shareholders" such unrealized gains and losses attributable to credit derivatives and other credit-related products.
-The Company's management believes that "operating income (loss) available (attributable) to RenaissanceRe common shareholders" such unrealized gains and losses attributable to credit derivatives and other credit-related products.
-The Company's management believes that "operating income (loss) available (attributable) to RenaissanceRe common shareholders such unrealized coperating income (loss) available (attributable) to RenaissanceRe common shareholders pe
+The Company suest "operating income (loss) available (attributable) to RenaissanceRe common shareholders" as a measure to evaluate the underlying fundamentals of its operations and believes it to be a useful measure of its corporate performance.
+"Operating income (loss) available (attributable) to RenaissanceRe common shareholders" as used herein differs from "net income (loss) available (attributable) to RenaissanceRe common shareholders" as used herein differs from "net comparable GAAP measure, by the exclusion of net realized and unrealized gains and losses on freed maturity investments, net therethereners, net unrealized gains and losses on credit derivatives issued by entities included mister in other ventures, under equity method and the cumulative effect of a change in accounting principle -goodwill.
+In the presentation below the only adjustments in respect of unrealized gains and losses on credit derivatives reflect unrealized mark-to-market losses on credit derivatives reflect unrealized mark-to-market losses on credit derivatives and other credit-related products issued by ChanneliRe Holdings Ltd. ("ChanneliRe"), a financial guarantee insurers, reinsurers and other market participants, such as ChanneliRe, its closes attributable to credit derivatives and other credit-related products.
+The Company's measures and predicts the Company's results of operations by removing the variability arising from fluctuations in the Company's results of operations by removing the variability arising from fluctuations in the Company's results of operations by removing the variability arising from fluctuations in Company's results of operations by removing the variability arising from fluctuations in Company's results of operations by removing the variability arising from fluctuations in Company's results of operations by removing the variability arising from fluc